the-events-calendar/event-tickets/readme.txt

 * Tweak - Enforce capitalization for the text for action buttons on the Attendees Report screen.
 [ETP-624]
 * Tweak - A new filter was introduced to help avoid problems where ticket caching has problems with certain hosting environments that cause tickets to show as Sold Out.
 Disable ticket caching with `add_filter( 'tribe_tickets_ticket_object_is_ticket_cache_enabled', '__return_false' );` [ETP-366]
 * Tweak - Start tracking attendee email activity in a meta record so that there's a better ability for determining if an attendee email was sent, where to, and how many times it was re-sent.
 [ETP-366]
+* Language - 2 new strings added, 94 updated, 0 fuzzied, and 0 obsoleted

 = [5.0.5] 2021-01-20 =